-Christopher Wright is Chairman and a co-founder of EM Alternatives LLC in Washington DC, emerging markets focused private equity asset management firm and a director of Merifin Capital Group, a private European investment firm.
-Until mid-2003 he served as Head of Global Private Equity for Dresdner Kleinwort Capital and was formerly a Group Board Member of Dresdner Kleinwort.
-He acted as Chairman of various investment funds prior to and following the latter's integration with Allianz Private Equity.
+Christopher Wright is Chairman of EMAlternatives LLC in Washington DC, and of Yimei Capital Limited in Shanghai.
+He is a director of Merifin Capital NV, a privately held European investment firm.
+Until mid-2003 he served as Global Head of Private Equity for Dresdner Kleinwort Capital, and was formerly a Group Management Board Member of Dresdner Kleinwort.
+He was Chairman of various investment funds prior to and following the latter's integration with Allianz Private Equity.
+He is a former Acting Global Head of Private Equity/Infrastructure investing for Standard Bank Group of South Africa.

-He is a co-founding director of Roper Technologies Inc (NYSE, S & P 500).
+He is a co-founding director of Roper Technologies Inc (NYSE, S & P 500), and is a board member of GP Investments Ltd and of its subsidiary Spice Private Equity AG.